Empire State Building: Steel structure

 The structural steel was pre-ordered and pre-fabricated in anticipation of a revision to the city's building code that would have allowed the Empire State Building's structural steel to carry 18000 psi, up from 16000 psi, thus reducing the amount of steel needed for the building.
 Although the 18,000-psi regulation had been safely enacted in other cities, Mayor Jimmy Walker did not sign the new codes into law until March 26, 1930, just before construction was due to commence.
 The first steel framework was installed on April 1, 1930.
 From there, construction proceeded at a rapid pace; during one stretch of 10 working days, the builders erected fourteen floors.
 This was made possible through precise coordination of the building's planning, as well as the mass production of common materials such as windows and spandrels.
 On one occasion, when a supplier could not provide timely delivery of dark Hauteville marble, Starrett switched to using Rose Famosa marble from a German quarry that was purchased specifically to provide the project with sufficient marble.

 The scale of the project was massive, with trucks carrying "16,000 partition tiles, 5,000 bags of cement, 450 yd3 of sand and 300 bags of lime" arriving at the construction site every day.
 There were also cafes and concession stands on five of the incomplete floors so workers did not have to descend to the ground level to eat lunch.
-Temporary water taps were also built so workers did not waste time buying water bottles from the ground level.
-Additionally, carts running on a small railway system transported materials from the basement storage to elevators that brought the carts to the desired floors where they would then be distributed throughout that level using another set of tracks.
+Temporary water taps were installed so workers did not waste time buying water bottles from the ground level.
+Carts running on a small railway system transported materials from the basement storage to elevators that brought the carts to the desired floors where they would then be distributed throughout that level using another set of tracks.
 The 57480 ST of steel ordered for the project was the largest-ever single order of steel at the time, comprising more steel than was ordered for the Chrysler Building and 40 Wall Street combined.
 According to historian John Tauranac, building materials were sourced from numerous, and distant, sources with "limestone from Indiana, steel girders from Pittsburgh, cement and mortar from upper New York State, marble from Italy, France, and England, wood from northern and Pacific Coast forests, [and] hardware from New England."
-The facade, too, used a variety of material, most prominently Indiana limestone but also Swedish black granite, terracotta, and brick.
+The facade, too, used a variety of material—most prominently Indiana limestone but also architectural terracotta, brick, and black granite from Sweden.